slamice/wri/hipsters/chapter03.md

 ""

 The words were mostly recollections though.
-How long had it been since we heard that song, and omg it's in a zine now.
+How long had it been since we heard that song, and omg that band is featured in a zine now.
 After the party we settled in a playground.
 We took turns slumping in swings, climbing the jungle gym nonchalantly.

 At one point it was Andrew, Anaj, Remy, myself, Sarah and Ryan.
 After a show we wondered apathetically.